John D. Caputo: Work

-Reception

-In reviewing Caputo's Cross and Cosmos, Denver Seminary professor Douglas Groothuis stated that for Caputo "God does not exist but insists...
-I cannot make out how Caputo can affirm the nonexistence of God while claiming God does something.
-It is simply illogical...
-A unicorn cannot insist on being fed -- or insist on anything else -- if it does not exist."

 Positions held

 Caputo taught philosophy at Villanova University from 1968 to 2004.
 He was appointed the David R. Cook Professor of Philosophy at Villanova University in 1993.
 Caputo was the Thomas J. Watson Professor of Religion at Syracuse University, where he taught in both the departments of philosophy and religion from 2004 until his retirement in 2011.
 He is emeritus professor at both Villanova University and Syracuse University and continues to write and lecture in both the United States and Europe.
 He is active in the American Philosophical Association, the American Academy of Religion, the Society for Phenomenology and Existential Philosophy and he chairs the board of editors for the Journal for Cultural and Religious Theory.